Harvey783/game-reviews/README.md

 # Game Reviews

-This gem returns a list of games based on a defined minimum Metacritic Score for consoles over two possible date ranges: recent or alltime.
+This gem returns a list of games based on their Metacritic Score for consoles over two possible date ranges: recent or alltime.

 ## Installation